domi92/ngx-tree-flow/README.md

 ```

-# Multiple nodes at same level
+# Tree view.
+Multiple nodes at same level (data is array of arrays)
-Use and array of array.
-First external one is a level and internal array is the
+Change data type to and array of arrays.
+First external one is a level and internal defines nodes for each level
 ```typescript
 @Component({
   selector: 'app-root',